 To go deeper into how Mendix supports DevOps, see these featured questions:

 Many tools and services considered standard for DevOps are either available out of the box with Mendix or are fully automated in the platform.
 For example, during the Model phase, app model consistency checking is done continuously while you are building your app model.
-And in the Deploy phase, the staging, configuration, and deployment of an app to test, acceptance, and production environments is only a matter of clicks in the Mendix Developer Portal.
+And in the Deploy phase, the staging, configuration, and deployment of an app to a particular environment (for example, acceptance or production) is only a matter of clicks in the Mendix Developer Portal.

 Mendix makes it easy to manage the requirements of different stakeholders for your apps.
 In the Mendix Developer Portal, development teams can set up their app project backlogs.
 As part of the DevOps process, a team regularly schedules user stories from their backlog to improve their operational processes.

 For more details on how Mendix helps development teams to manage their requirements and project backlogs, see Requirements Management.

 During development, Mendix helps development teams to efficiently develop (or model) high-quality application models.
-An app model is continuously checked for consistency errors while the user is working in the Mendix Desktop Modeler or Web Modeler.
+An app model is continuously checked for consistency errors while the user is working in Mendix Studio Pro or Mendix Studio.
 These consistency checks ensure model integrity and immediately catch many of the mistakes users can make.

 Compared to other development tools, this makes users more efficient and reduces the number of accidentally introduced regressions.
 For more details, see Consistency Checks.